Digital Commerce & subsectors

 Download now

-The new Digital Commerce M&A report from Hampleton Partners, the international M&A and corporate finance advisory firm for software and technology companies, has revealed a dealmaking surge in the sector, with 2,683 transactions recorded in 2025 – almost 20% higher than the previous year’s tally.
+The latest Digital Commerce M&A report from Hampleton Partners, the international M&A and corporate finance advisory firm for software and technology companies, shows dealmaking in the sector settling into a steadier rhythm, with transaction volume and valuation multiples moving into a comparatively flat pattern following the sharper swings of the past two years.

 News